-During the 19th century, United States witnessed a number of major conflicts.
+During the 19th century, the United States witnessed a number of major conflicts.
 These included wars with Britain, Native Americans, Spain, Mexico as well as a Civil War that shook the nation.
-A number of iconic battles were fought as a part of these conflicts and became the highlights of 19th century American history.
+A number of iconic battles were fought as a part of these conflicts and became the highlights of 19th-century American history.
 Following are some of the most famous battles from the period.

 Harrison ordered his men to attack the town, taking the Indian warriors by surprise.
 After a futile attempt to defend the town, the Native Americans were repulsed and Harrison’s men took the town.
 Harrison used his victory at Prophetstown for his presidential campaign and was elected president in 1840.

 The Battle of New Orleans was the last major battle of the War of 1812.
 It was fought between the United Kingdom and the United States.
 The battle took place on January 8, 1815, near New Orleans in Louisiana.
 The British troops under the command of Major General Sir Edward Pakenham decided to assault the city of New Orleans.
 The Americans created formidable defenses against this attack under the command of Brevet Major General Andrew Jackson.

 The British attack was successfully repulsed and the British sustained heavy losses.
 Nearly 300 British soldiers died, including a large number of senior officers – more than 1000 were wounded.
 The battle made Andrew Jackson a war hero overnight and led to his success in the presidential campaign.